-Rutherford B. Hayes, Benjamin Harrison, and George W. Bush all managed to attain the highest office in the United States of America despite losing the popular vote in the Presidential Elections.
+Rutherford B. Hayes, Benjamin Harrison, George W. Bush, and Donald Trump all managed to attain the highest office in the United States of America despite losing the popular vote in the Presidential Elections.
 The United States of America has a unique system for electing its Presidents.
 In contrast to what is the case in certain other countries, US citizens are not directly involved in the Presidential election process.
 Rather, they choose electors, individuals who pledge to vote for individual candidates.
-This unique system is used to elect both the President and his Vice President.
-Each of the 50 states is apportioned a select number of electors, with the number varying depending on the size of the state’s population.
-The number of electors in a state has always been equal to the number of Congress members it has.
-Together, all the electors in the country comprise a body known as the United States Electoral College.
+This unique system is used to elect both the President and the Vice President.

 The U.S. Presidential Election Process

 The President-Elect of the US is the candidate who receives an absolute majority of these votes, and that is at least 270 votes.
 Though it is rare, sometimes a candidate will win by getting a majority in the Electoral College despite losing the popular vote.
 This rare event has taken place four times: in 1876, in 1888, in 2000, and in 2016.
 Before this, in 1824, John Quincy Adams became President despite losing both the popular vote and the Electoral College vote.
 The loss was because none of the candidates got an absolute majority of the popular vote, which as per the stipulation of the Twelfth Amendment, required that Congress select one out of the top three candidates to become President.